 The virtual edition of the Mare Balticum Gaming Summit is one of the first events in the iGaming industry to take place entirely online, meaning that attendees get all the benefits of going to a summit without having to leave the house (or even get dressed, if that’s the kind of day they’re having).
 While missing out on in-person networking and the buzzing atmosphere may be a drawback, skipping airport security lines and budget hotel rooms is definitely a plus.

 The summit’s topics fit the current circumstances as well as the format does.
-Instead of being devoted to a particular region or market, the themes are borderless; the event’s objective is to stimulate informed discussions about the complicated effects that COVID-19 is having on the worldwide gambling industry.
+Instead of being devoted to a particular region or market, the themes are borderless; the event’s objective is to stimulate informed discussions about the complicated effects that crisis is having on the worldwide gambling industry.
 No matter who you are - or where you are - the summit will have something to offer.

 And don’t forget - amid worldwide travel restrictions and bans on large gatherings, virtual conferences like MBGS could be one of the few available options for up-to-date expert analysis and meaningful networking that you’re going to come across for a while.

-Championships, tournaments, and even the Olympics have been canceled or postponed as a result of the pandemic.
+Championships, tournaments, and even the Olympics have been canceled or postponed as a result of the crisis.
 Of course, the sports shortage won’t last forever, and one of the event’s topics is how live sports betting will get going again after the crisis.
 But for now, with so little left to bet on, sportsbooks have been offering odds on events many punters might not normally consider, like Mongolian camel racing and the weather.
 But while live sports betting is going through a dark time, some purely digital alternatives are taking their place in the sun.

 The crisis is whipping up a storm of interest in esports betting, which is predicted to reach $14 billion in revenue in 2020.
 Virtual sports and social gaming are also experiencing a burst of activity.
 At MBGS, a panel of industry experts will look at the phenomenon and debate whether the surge in esports betting is a short-lived summer squall or the beginning of an esports monsoon season.